jacomago/archiver_docs_temp/docs/source/sysadmin/archiveviewer.md

-# ArchiveViewer Integration

-## Retrieving data using the ArchiveViewer
+# Retrieving data using the ArchiveViewer

 The EPICS Archiver Appliance comes with a client plugin for the ArchiveViewer that enables the user to retrieve and display data in the